 ARPU stands for average revenue per user.
 In short, how much money a company can get on average from each user.
-In Facebook case, we can take into account the monthly active users.
+In the Facebook case, we can take into account the monthly active users.

 For a company like Facebook, for which over 98% of its revenues come from advertising the amount of time people spend on the so-called news feed is crucial to increase the profitability metrics of the company.

 That isn’t only because Facebook is an advertising company, but also the way its business model was built.
 If you think about Google, what makes the company able to monetize its users is not necessarily how much time they spend on the search results pages.
 Instead, that is based on how fast users can find what they need.
 Once they click through that is how Google makes money.

 Of course, things are changing fast both on Google and on Facebook.
 Yet as of now the more time you spend on Facebook and the more you’re active on it, the more you allow it to make money.
 What else?
 Not all users are born equal.
 In fact, according to the geography and the ad market of each country, the monetization strategy changes.

 For instance, that is how much each user based on geography was worth to Facebook in the third quarter of 2018:

 Therefore, a user from the US or Canada as of 2018 is worth more than a user from Europe or the Asia-Pacific region.
 The long-term objective for Facebook is to keep increasing its monetization for each user, especially in the developing parts of the world where there is still space to grow the user base, which instead has stalled in the US and Canada:

 Summary and Conclusions